-But bankruptcy, while an effective financial solution for some, is a serious legal matter that should be carefully thought out.
+But bankruptcy, while an effective financial solution for some, is a serious legal matter that you should carefully think about.

-Unfortunately, many people rush into bankruptcy because of mounting financial pressures without considering whether they are in the best position to file.
+Unfortunately, many people rush into bankruptcy because of mounting financial pressures.
+They fail to consider whether they are in the best position to file.

 Here are a few things you should avoid before filing bankruptcy, so that you can better decide if your situation is conducive for moving forward with a bankruptcy case.